 - able to provide informed consent

 * We were not funded to translate our questionnaires into other languages.

 What are our participants doing?

 Participants in this study completed a questionnaire (by mail, internet or telephone) at three stages during pregnancy (at less than 19 weeks, about 26 weeks and then about 36 weeks of pregnancy) and twice after birth, at one and two years of age.
 These surveys included questions about pregnancy and conception, general health and lifestyle, drinking habits, diet during pregnancy and the child's early development.
 Mothers will again be invited to complete a questionnaire about their child's development in their early school years.

 For more information about the questionnaires please click here.

 - Biological samples

 - Developmental assessments

 - Allowing researchers to collect a blood and tissue sample (eg from the placenta) after birth.
-This will be used to determine the level of methylation in specific regions of DNA thought to be affected by alcohol exposure (eg the IGF2 gene and H19 gene loci).

 - Allowing researchers to collect some pregnancy and birth information from hospital records, such as obstetric complications, baby's birth weight and the gestational age at delivery.